ecthelionvi/NeoColumn.nvim/README.md

 use "ecthelionvi/NeoColumn.nvim"
 ```

-2. Optionally, call setup() in your init.lua to customize the plugin.
+2. Setup the plugin in your `init.lua`.
 Skip this step if you're fine with the default settings or using lazy.nvim with opts set as above.
 ```Lua
 require("NeoColumn").setup()
 ```